Cosys-Lab/Cosys-AirSim/docs/lidar.md

 ```
 * Multiple lidars can be enabled on a vehicle.

+## Ignoring glass and other material types
+While one can set an object that should be invisible to LIDAR sensors (such as glass) to have no collision for Unreal Traces, a better solution is to use the Unreal Physics Material _Lidar_Ignore_PhysicalMaterial_.
+When you apply this physics material to a Unreal Material (Instance) which in term is applied to an object in the world it will be detected by the LIDAR sensor and ignored.

+**One has to use Material (Instances) to make it work.
+Assigning the Physics Material directly to an object will not work.**

 ## Lidar configuration
 The following parameters can be configured right now via settings json.